develprr/metamatic-blog/_posts/2018-12-26-introducing-metamatic-router.markdown

 The [Metamatic framework](https://www.npmjs.com/package/metamatic) now provides an out-of-the-box embedded router feature.

 When developing JavaScript web apps, there are multiple options available for enabling client-side routing in browser-based UI software.
-When coding with Metamatic and React, you can use many available router libraries to enable routing.
+When coding with React, you can use many available router libraries to enable routing.

 But some libraries require you to wrap your application inside a certain "router provider".
-That can be understood as an anti-pattern especially if you use a router library that expects you to add Router as a JSX component as a tag such <SomeRouter> that then wraps around application-related
+That can be understood as an anti-pattern especially if you use a router library that expects you to add Router as a JSX component whereby you add a tag such as <SomeRouter> that then wraps around application-related
 JSX elements.
-It can be considered an anti-pattern because you are first supposed to use JSX for defining visual rendering hierarchy of elements only and then you mess this clean system by injecting programmatic non-visual elements.

-You end up having a sort of not-really-visual yet not-really-programmatic-either mishmash tag-monster.
+I say this can be seen as an anti-pattern when you are first supposed to use JSX for defining visual elements and then you mess this clean system by injecting programmatic non-visual elements: you end up having a sort of not-really-visual yet not-really-programmatic-either mishmash tag-monster.

-Metamatic provides a simplistic out-of-the-box router solution for those that don't like provider tags.
+Metamatic provides a simplistic out-of-the-box router solution for those who don't like provider tags.

-The Metamatic Router was created just because it was a quite easy thing to create this kind of a thing on top of the core Metamatic framework.
+The Metamatic Router was created primarily out of joy of doing so, but also because it was a quite easy thing to create this kind of a creature on top of the core Metamatic framework.

 ## Installing Metamatic Router

 There are two options to install the Metamatic Router.
-The most obvious one is installing the Metamatic framework just like before:
+The first option is just to install Metamatic framework like before:

 ```js
 npm i --save metamatic